Keep a Homemade Frozen Lasagna in your freezer for an easy meal on a busy day! Fresh, delicious, and a great time saver.

 - Top with the remaining 4 lasagna sheets and pour the remaining marinara sauce over the top.
 Use a knife or spatula to smooth out the sauce over the pasta sheets.
 Sprinkle with remaining mozzarella and Parmesan.
 See Notes section below for instructions to bake immediately, or follow as directed to freeze the lasagna.

-- To cook, defrost the lasagna completely in the refrigerator overnight or follow the directions below for transport.
+- Defrost the lasagna completely in the refrigerator overnight or follow the directions below for transport.

 - Preheat oven to 375 degrees F. If your dish is very full, I recommend placing the foil covered lasagna on a rimmed baking sheet.
 Bake, covered, for 50 minutes.
 Remove the foil and continue to bake another 10 to 15 minutes until heated through and bubbly around edges.